-Some entities and units within the Group have remuneration policies and guidelines that apply in addition to the Group's Remuneration Policy.
-Such entities may implement policies that deviate from the Group Policy in order to meet local requirements and practises, for example to set different caps for variable remuneration, to extend periods of deferral for variable remuneration or to apply access or restrictions regarding the use of instruments.
-However, if employees in any such entity have a significant impact on the Group's risk profile, the Group will ensure that the variable remuneration to any such employees fulfils the requirement set out in this Policy and applicable legislation.
-Any material deviations from this policy must be reported to the owner of the Policy.
+Some entities and units of the Group have remuneration policies and guidelines that apply in addition to the Group's Remuneration Policy.
+Such entities may implement policies that deviate from the group policy in order to meet local requirements and practices, for example to set different caps for variable remuneration, to extend periods of deferral for variable remuneration or to apply access or restrictions regarding the use of instruments.
+However, if employees in any such entity have a significant impact on the Group's risk profile, the Group will ensure that the variable remuneration for any such employees fulfils the requirement set out in this policy and applicable legislation.
+Any material deviations from this policy must be reported to the owner of the policy.